cloudfoundry/bosh-acceptance-tests/README.md

     name: bosh-aws-xen-ubuntu-trusty-go_agent
     version: latest
   instances: 1
+  ssh_gateway:
+    host: "jumpbox_host" # optional host used to provide tunnel when the tests need to ssh to VMs
+    username: "jumpbox_username" # optional username used to provide tunnel when the tests need to ssh to VMs
+  ssh_key_pair:
+    public_key: "public_key_string" # used when deploying VMs to allow direct ssh access
+    private_key: "private_key_string" # used to ssh into bosh deployed VMs and the gateway host
   vip: 54.54.54.54 # elastic ip for bat deployed VM
   second_static_ip: 10.10.0.31 # Secondary (private) IP to use for reconfiguring networks, must be in the primary network & different from static_ip
   networks: